cmotc/grsec-slock/README.md

     encrypted home+swap partition.
 Once your machine is powered off.
 Your data is no longer accessible in any manner.

-- Webcam Support (requires ffmpeg): This will take a webcam shot of whoever may be tampering with your machine before poweroff.
+- Webcam Support: Webcam support has been disabled.
+You should tape over your webcam.
+Or just disconnect it.
+In lieu of this, some identification and geolocation tools will be configurable at compile time.

+- Twilio Support: Twilio is disabled in this version of the app while it is replaced with a distributed option, probably based on email or ratox.
+Since most phone services provide e-mail to SMS gateways this is an option that provides greater liberty.

+  For now, the Twilio code has been left in, the legacy readme section is below.

-- Twilio Support: You will receive an SMS to your phone when someone inputs a wrong password or pressed ALT/CTRL/F1-13/SYSRQ.
+        You will receive an SMS to your phone when someone inputs a wrong password or pressed ALT/CTRL/F1-13/SYSRQ.
 See twilio_example.h to create a twilio.h file.
 You will need a twilio account to set this up.

         These SMS's can optionally be MMS's containing a webcam shot of whoever is potentially tampering with your machine.

 - Disabling alt+sysrq and ctrl+alt+backspace before shutting down: This
   prevents an attacker from killing the screenlock quickly before the shutdown.